reach-sh/reach-lang/docs/dev/src/en/books/essentials/getting-started/market-day/index.md

 # Examine DApp design

-The starter files for this tutorial may seem, at first glance, more complex than the starter files for the Wisdom for Sale tutorial.
+The starter files for this module may seem, at first glance, more complex than the starter files for the Wisdom for Sale module.
 But, upon closer inspection, you will notice that they consist of boilerplate code useful for starting any Reach command-line DApp.
 Together, a Reach DApp frontend (index.mjs) and backend (index.rsh) reflect, roughly, the organization illustrated in the diagram below:

 <div><img src="design.png" class="img-fluid my-4 d-block" width=900 height=475 loading="lazy"></div>